World in Flames: Awards

 At the 1986 Origins Awards, World in Flames won the 1985 Charles S. Roberts Award for Best 20th Century Game.

 Computer Game

-A computerized version of World in Flames has been under development for decades.
+A computerised version of World in Flames had been under development for decades.
 The initial version, known as CWiF (Computer World in Flames), was programmed by Chris Marinacci in the 1990s with poor graphics and no AI, and until 2002 this version was downloadable at little or no cost from various websites.
-In 2005 Matrix Game acquired a license from the game owners to develop a new computerized version known as MWiF (Matrix World in Flames) designed around version 7 of the WiF rules.
+In 2005 Matrix Game acquired a licence from the game owners to develop a new computerised version known as MWiF (Matrix World in Flames) designed around version seven of the WiF rules.
 This product was programmed by Steven Hokanson, and released in 2013 with three high quality hardbound game manuals but no AI, although AI as well as a PBEM (play by e-mail mode) are planned.

 A support pack of physical maps showing the gameboard is also available for purchase.